0xadada/0xadada.github.io/_posts/2015-08-02-so-what-do-you-do.md

 If we want to move beyond a society structured by hierarchy and class, we need to think outside our own ideology before we speak.

+[^1]:
+  Its also a uniquely American question to ask.
+In Europe you don't head this question asked at parties.